rmahabir1973/artivio.ai/replit.md

 ## User Preferences
 I prefer simple language and detailed explanations.
 I want an iterative development process, where I'm asked before major changes are made.
 Do not make changes to the `server/storage.ts` or `client/src/App.tsx` files without explicit approval.

+## Admin Authentication
+Admin access is controlled via a hardcoded email whitelist in `server/routes.ts`.
+The `/api/auth/user` endpoint checks if the logged-in user's email matches the `ADMIN_EMAILS` array and overrides the `isAdmin` flag accordingly.
+Current admin emails: `ryan.mahabir@outlook.com` and `admin@artivio.ai`.
+This approach ensures admin status persists regardless of database state and cannot be overwritten by OAuth login processes.
+The frontend uses React Query with `staleTime: 0` to always fetch fresh authentication data without caching.

 ## System Architecture

 ### UI/UX Decisions